Fortnite Championship Series: 2019–2021: Early tournaments with changing team sizes

-The system of weekly tournaments with cumulative series points, heats and grand finals remained into Chapter 2, but the squad size changed to four players in Season 1, and two in Season 2.
+The system of weekly tournaments with cumulative series points, heats and Grand Finals remained into Chapter 2, but the team size changed to four players in Season 1, and two in Season 2.
+Starting in Chapter 2 Season 2, FNCS winners were awarded the Axe of Champions – an in-game harvesting tool with the FNCS logo – to use for the season following their victory.

+During Week 1 of the North America East Chapter 2 Season 2 FNCS, duos Slackes and Keys; and Logan "Bucke" Eschenburg and Nate "Kreo" Kou, both of which were landing at the Slurpy Swamp location, were accused of colluding to circumvent the storm surge mechanic, trading shots and healing continuously without engaging in a serious fight.
+The duos finished the tournament first and second, respectively.
+Eschenburg argued on Twitter that they had trading similarly with other teams, and Keys argued that the practice was common in the competitive community.
+Nevertheless, Epic Games had explicitly disallowed collusion in any sense; thus, the four players – all of whom had previously qualified for the World Cup – were banned from competitive Fortnite for 60 days on March 23, 2020.

 A recurring complaint during the early FNCS tournaments of Chapter 2 was the overpowered nature of "aim assist" – an in-game setting compensating for the supposed disadvantage of controller as opposed to keyboard and mouse.
-Then highest-followed Twitch streamer in the world and FNCS player Tyler 'Ninja' Blevins was among those critical of aim assist.
-This was supported by clips of controller players "beaming" their enemies, i.e. hitting abnormally many shots in a row, notably from Chapter 2 Season 1 FNCS winner Domnick 'UnknownxArmy' Green.
+Then highest-followed Twitch streamer in the world and FNCS player Tyler "Ninja" Blevins was among those critical of aim assist.
+This was supported by clips of controller players "beaming" their enemies, i.e. hitting abnormally many shots in a row, notably from Chapter 2 Season 1 FNCS winner Domnick "UnknownxArmy" Green.
 Although FNCS was split between PC and console/mobile from Seasons 2–4 of Chapter 2, Epic Games weakened aim assist several times in 2020.

-Starting in Chapter 2 Season 2, FNCS winners were awarded the Axe of Champions – an in-game harvesting tool with the FNCS logo – to use for the season following their victory.

 On April 24, 2020, Epic Games announced the FNCS Invitational; a solo tournament across all regions.
 The tournament – taking place in May, 2020 – featured the Grand Finalists from all previous FNCS tournaments, along with 100 players having qualified from an open qualifier, and up to 100 players invited by Epic Games.

 The Chapter 2 Season 3 FNCS was also played in solos, but the game mode switched back to trios for the rest of Chapter 2's regular FNCS tournaments, starting in Season 4, with the series points and heats system remaining.

 In June, 2021, Epic Games hosted the FNCS All-Star Showdown, which was contested in several events; its Battle Royale tournament was played in solos.
-It featured one qualifying round and one grand final across all regions.
-Then, in Chapter 2 Season 8, Epic Games hosted the 2021 FNCS Grand Royale; a trio FNCS featuring qualification rounds on November 11–14 and grand finals on November 19–21.
+It featured one qualifying round and one Grand Finals across all regions.
+Then, in Chapter 2 Season 8, Epic Games hosted the 2021 FNCS Grand Royale; a trio FNCS featuring qualification rounds on November 11–14 and Grand Finals on November 19–21.
 These events were played apart from the regular seasonal FNCS tournaments.